jamesberger/rearc-terraform/README.md

 - A security group `rearc_server_sg` with the following rules:
   - Allows access to the instance via SSH from our home IP
-  - Allows access to the instance app via the web on port 80 from our home IP
+  - Allows access to the instance app via the web on port 80 from anywhere

 - An ELB with the following properties: